sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

 Dashboard
 =======================

-Fire allows creating the dashboard.
+Fire allows creating of the dashboard.

-Fire allows to create new dataset using JDBC data type from MYSQL DB & use datasets in creating charts & dashboard.
+Fire allows to create new dataset using JDBC data type from MYSQL DB & then uses the datasets in creating charts & dashboard.

 Creating Dashboard
 --------------------